Child Find Procedures

 General Education Intervention

-A general education intervention process for children kindergarten through grade 12 is provided at each school site by the school's Assistance Team (A-Team) and the school's 504 team.
+A general education intervention process for children kindergarten through grade 12 is provided at each school site by the school's MTSS On Track Team.
 The purpose of general education intervention is to intervene for any child who is presenting academic, behavior, functional, or medical concerns that are significantly impacting the student's access to the curriculum or school activities.
 This intervention leads to a better understanding of the supports students need in order to be successful in the general education curriculum and school setting.
-The data collected during general education intervention assists the A-Team or 504 Team in determining if the student may need to be referred for a comprehensive evaluation.
-Parents must be provided with notice of their child's referral to either the A-Team or a 504 Team.
-Parents can obtain additional information about this process by contacting 452-0041 or by using the following links:
+The data collected during general education intervention assists the On Track Team in determining if the student may need to be referred for a comprehensive evaluation and/or referred to the 504 Team for consideration of eligibility under Section 504.
+Parents must be provided with notice of their child's referral to the On Track Team.
+Teachers are typically the first staff communicating with the parent and outlining the next steps in the OnTrack process.
+Parents can also speak with the school psychologist assigned to their child’s school by calling the school’s main office.

 Parental Rights in the Child Find Process